nulib-ds/nuclear-compensation/content/appendix-two/cold-war-strategy.md

 ---
 title: "Fukushima within the Configuration of the U.S. Cold War Strategy"
 weight: 203
-type: page
+type: essay
 epub: false
 pdf: false
 menu: false
+abstract: |
-abstract: "This is the transcript of two interviews conducted in March 2012 as part of the Cornell East Asia Program symposium, “Japan’s Earthquake and Tsunami One Year Later: How Can We Bring Closure to Crises?” "
+    This is the transcript of two interviews conducted in March 2012 as part of the Cornell East Asia Program symposium, “Japan’s Earthquake and Tsunami One Year Later: How Can We Bring Closure to Crises?”
 contributor:
     -   first_name: Yuko
         last_name: Yamaguchi